Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 Moreover if we assume the $Y_\bullet$ is non-truncated, the augmentation $a$ is of cohomological descent, and $L\in D^+(S)$, then by applying the spectral sequence to $K=a^{-1}L$ we get a natural spectral sequence

-\end{lemma} We need another variant of this Lemma in order to use truncated hypercovering to approximate the cohomology of $S$. \begin{proposition} Let $\rho:Y_{\leq m}\ra S$ be an $m$-truncated simplicial hypercovering of sites for $m\in \NN$.
+\end{lemma} We need another variant of this Lemma in order to use truncated hypercoverings to approximate the cohomology of $S$. \begin{proposition} Let $\rho:Y_{\leq m}\ra S$ be a $m$-truncated simplicial hypercovering of sites for $m\in \NN$.
 Then for any $\calF\in\Ab(S)$, the cone for the natural adjunction map

 lives in the cohomological degree $\geq m-1$.

 \end{proposition} \begin{proof} Let $\wt\rho:\cosk_m Y_{\leq m}\ra S$ be the $m$-th coskeleton of $\rho:Y_{\leq m}\ra S$.
 We use the same symbols $\cosk_m Y_{\leq m}$ and $Y_{\leq m}$ to denote their associated simplicial sites.
 Then there exists a natural map of sites